Join us for a two-day conference as Presbyterian scholars, thinkers, pastors, and authors come together.

 -Dr. Darryl G. Hart, Associate Professor of History, Hillsdale College

--Dr. John Wiers, Retired Professor, Kirkwood Community College
+-Dr. John Wiers, Retired Instructor, Kirkwood Community College

 5:00 p.m.
 Session on Presbyterians and the American Revolution